Buckenham Castle: Buckenham Castle

 In the early part of the reign of King Stephen a new castle was built two miles to the south east of the site of the old castle by the Aubigny family.
-Today we can still see the remaining foundations of a circular stone keep - this is approximately 60 feet in diameter.
+Today the remaining foundations of a circular stone keep are still visible - this is approximately 60 feet in diameter.
 The castle was besieged during the Barons' War in 1263.
-In 1316 Buckenham Castle was inherited by Adam de Clifton (d.1366), son of Sir Roger de Clifton (d.1316) by his wife Margaret de Caily, heiress of Buckenham.
-(See Baron Clifton of Buckenham Castle).
-The last in the male line was Sir John Clifton (d.1447) whose sister and eventual heiress Elizabeth Clifton married Sir John Knyvett, and thus Buckenham Castle passed to her Knyvett descendants.
-The fortress was finally demolished in 1649 by Sir Philip Knyvett, 1st Baronet, leaving just the moat and the earth ramparts.
+In 1316 Buckenham Castle was inherited by Adam de Clifton (d.
+1366), son of Roger de Clifton (d.
+1316).
+The last in the male line was John Clifton (d.
+1447) whose sister and eventual heiress Elizabeth Clifton married John Knyvett, and thus Buckenham Castle passed to her Knyvett descendants.
+The fortress was finally demolished in 1649 by Philip Knyvett, 1st Baronet, leaving just the moat and the earth ramparts.

 The Knyvett family had moved here from their earlier seat at Southwick, Northamptonshire.
-By 1465 Sir John Knyvet occupied the castle.
-That year his daughter, Christiana, married Sir Henry Colet, later Lord Mayor of London.
+By 1465 John Knyvet occupied the castle.
+That year his daughter, Christiana, married Henry Colet, later Lord Mayor of London.

 The castle comprised an inner bailey and two outer baileys, all with earth walls.
 The circular keep is thought to be the earliest in England.
 Its walls are 11 feet thick at their base and it is thought that the height of the keep in its heyday could have been as much as 40 feet.

-To service the castle and garrison, the planned settlement of New Buckenham was established and today the village covers much the same area and grid layout as original.
+To service the castle and garrison, the planned settlement of New Buckenham was established and today the village covers much the same area and grid layout as the original.
 Despite being adjacent to the village of New Buckenham, the ruins of the castle, the earthworks, the St Mary's chapel/barn and most of the surrounding meadows/scheduled land are in the parish of Old Buckenham.
 This site is a Grade I Listed building and a Scheduled Monument.

 The castle is private property and access can be sought at the village shop on King Street in New Buckenham.